23 Best Things To Do In Lakeland, FL 2025

 Tampa International Airport (TPA) is the closest major airport to Lakeland.
 Lakeland is located about 40 miles east of Tampa and is accessible via I-4.

-Orlando International Airport (MCO) is also an option, located about 56 miles east of Lakeland.
+Orlando International Airport (MCO), located about 56 miles east of Lakeland, is also an option.

 Note: there is an airport in Lakeland, but commercial flights are extremely limited at this time.